 Barcelona and Madrid of course!
-Spain will be very warm in the summer so plan for heat.posted almost 2 years ago
+Spain will be very warm in the summer so plan for heat.posted about 2 years ago

 I have just came back from barcelona!
-It was amazing… visit my blog to see the photos if you like, I will post some more soon, xx http://lolassecretwardrobe.blogspot.composted almost 2 years ago
+It was amazing… visit my blog to see the photos if you like, I will post some more soon, xx http://lolassecretwardrobe.blogspot.composted about 2 years ago

 Spain in summer is REALLY warm, of course, the noth is not usually so warm and it might rain (depends on the year).